 I’ve always struggled with breakouts but even when my skin’s clear, it still has such an uneven tone.
 With the obsession with contouring continuing, it was only a matter of time before colour correcting palettes became a thing.
 I first started playing with colour correcting when I was sick of the red patches around my nose and cheeks.
 I started out using the L’Oreal Nude Magique CC Cream for Anti-Redness and was really happy with the results, but redness wasn’t my only issue and soon I needed something more.

 Enter the Make Up Revolution Ultra Base Corrector Palette.
-With a shade to neutralise or brighten each problem area on your face, it’s the best and most affordable colour correcting palette I’ve come across.
+With a shade to conceal each problem area on your face, it’s the best (and most affordable!) colour correcting palette I’ve come across.
 There’s eight different shades in the palette, each with their own job to do:

 Pink – brightens

 Green – neutralises redness

 Orange – neutralises blue tones